Rednight972/FGS-World-Rebalance/README.md

-    Jumping now is more dangerous: any player in a 10 km radius from your jump arrival point will be notified for a short amount of time This is to promote more mindful jumping manoeuvres and to give a chance to people being jump-ambushed
+    Jumping now is more dangerous: any player in a 10 km radius from your jump arrival point will be notified for a short amount of time This is to promote more mindful jumping maneuvers and to give a chance to people being jump-ambushed

 ## Comms: Antennas